dmjmaxwell/html-checkpoint/README.md

-This is my checkpoint assignment.
+This is my css checkpoint assignment.